OPTML-Group/OPTML-Group.github.io/posts/deepzero_iclr24.md

 </center>

 ### Simulation-coupled DL
 Numerical methods, while instrumental in providing physics-informed simulations, come with their own challenge: the discretization unavoidably produces numerical errors.
-The feasibility of training a corrective neural network through looping interactions with the iterative partial differential equation (PDE) solver, coined ‘solver-in-the-loop’ (SOL).
+The feasibility of training a corrective neural network through looping interactions with the iterative partial differential equation (PDE) solver, coined ‘solver-in-the-loop’ (SOL) [[2](#refer-anchor-2)].
 While existing work focused on using or developing differentiable simulators for model training, we extend SOL by leveraging DeepZero, **enabling its use with non-differentiable or blackbox simulators**.
 The table below compares the test error correction performance of ZO-SOL (via DeepZero) with three differentiable approaches methods:
 - SRC (low fidelity simulation without error correction),
 - NON (non-interactive training out of the simulation loop using pre-generated low and high fidelity simulation data),
 - FO-SOL (FO training for SOL given a differentiable simulator).